 There are a dizzying number of options to choose from when it comes to repaying your student loans.
-In an attempt to be more flexible and meet the needs of more struggling borrowers, the Department of Education seems to roll out repayment plan after repayment plan, each only a slight variation on the one that came before.
+In an attempt to be more flexible and meet the needs of more struggling borrowers, the Department of Education seems to roll out repayment plan after repayment plan for federal student loans, each only a slight variation on the one that came before.

 Despite having nearly more payment plans than any one person can reasonably be expected to understand, there are truly options to fit every situation, unlike those offered with more rigid private student loans.
 The key point in a repayment plan is to keep the loan in good standing despite fluctuating income and financial situations.
 Let’s look at each of the repayment plans to understand which is the best to choose and which gives the best chance for paying off debt.

 The is the most basic plan available.
 The loan payments are calculated for up to 10 years and are fixed for the life of the repayment.
 This payment plan is the default payment plan.
 The biggest reason to choose the standard repayment is that the period of time it takes to pay back the loan is the shortest.